DavidTelenko/markdowned/Gaming/Ideas/Genshin-TODO.md

 List of tasks to submit to genshin survey.

+- An ability to select which theme to use, there's both dark and white loading screens in game, but they alternate randomly, add a single switch in settings to select one particular.
 - An ability to use Radiant Spincrystals without going to tea pot
 - Not only show an amount of collected item, but also the amount of currently possessed ones.
 So for example if you collect one flower it will show +1 and 32